 I've used this with our Thai Chicken Lettuce Wraps, and I've even used it to add more flavor to our Shrimp Pad Thai.
-My families all-time favorite way to use Peanut Sauce is tossing it with rice noodles and fresh vegetables.
+My family's all-time favorite way to use Peanut Sauce is tossing it with rice noodles and fresh vegetables.

 Jump to: